 f.
 Either way, what is the answer to the old age question of whether the state should invest in the oil and gas industry that keeps the country afloat, or invest in what is after all the state's real health, education and infrastructure?

 When 2007 is safely archived into the annals of history, the present administration will have put to rest all the alleged warts that they have assigned to previous oil policies.
 Still, the administration will have to find the answers to that old question: how to transform the country's generous resource base into sustainable benefit for their citizens?
 And in the process help quench the thirst for energy of their partners in trade.
+For that they will have to find new ways of looking at the relationships between resources and wealth, control and participation, mistrust and alliances.
+This question has always been a Sisyphean riddle for this oil blessed/cursed country.

 -->It is a great and difficult challenge for any country, but in particular to one so entangled in ideological dogmatism and with the pressures of a very poor and impatient population.
 If one is to judge by present evidence, Venezuela is heading for a Gordian knot, for which they have no Alexander in sight.